 Adornments and export

 Adornments cannot be exported.
-As they are excluded from child/descendant counts, normal export tests for the presence of children in a container, etc., will function properly even if there are adornments present.
+As they are excluded from child/descendant counts, normal export tests for the presence of children in a container, etc., will work properly even if there are adornments present.

 Adornments set to zero width or height can be used to make 'divider' lines on maps (see more).